frc6908/JavaForBeginners/Lesson 10 - Subsystem/Lesson10Subsystem.md

 ## Subsystems ##

-Subsystems define each part of the robot and their capabilities.
+Subsystems define each part of the robot and its capabilities.

 Let's take a look at an example of a drivetrain subsystem.